renaissance-publishing/renaissance/content/chapters/18-races.md

           - If you have the *More than Form Alone* power, you may choose a second aptitude to gain a bonus in, using the same rules as the first.
 (You don't have to take another -5 penalty.)
           - If you have the *To Crawl and Soar* power, you choose two additional bonuses.
           - You may take the form of a race with the Empowered tag.
 (Normally, you could only take the form of a Natural creature.)

+  - Optional Class: Empath

+      - You have extensively developed your race's empathic talents, enabling you to sense and manipulate the emotions of others without needing to interact with them socially.
+      - You can sense the emotions of those near you (roughly, those within 10 meters, although you may be able to read intense emotion from further away).
+      - Manipulating other's emotions is a 5 Turn Task Action; it requires either a Control Check or a SAV+WIL+WIL check, and is opposed by the target's INT+WIL.
+If you use your SAV+WIL+WIL then exceptional and critical successes are ignored.

 ## Neighboring Races